yanil3500/swift-3-workshop/README.md

 **Note the error we get:**
 ![Imgur](http://i.imgur.com/wPWExau.png)
+What does the error say?
 Remove `myConstant = 10` to clear the error.

+> As an iOS Developer, one of the best practices we follow is that every value we declare should start as a `let` constant.
+If you need to change the value, go back and make it a `var` declaration when needed.
+This helps to make sure you never accidentally have a value change, or unnecessarily change a value that you did not intend to.

 ####Type Inference
 > Note: You don’t always have to write types explicitly.
 Providing a value when you create a constant or variable lets the compiler infer its type.
 In the example above, the compiler infers that myVariable and myConstant are integers because their initial values are integers.